 SHT has been increasingly applied to the field of corporate social responsibility (CSR).
 Research by Abreu, David, and Crowther (2005); Longo, Mura, and Bonoli (2005); and Uhlaner van Goor-Balk and Masurel (2004) employs the stakeholder approach to examine CSR.
-Dmytriyev, Freeman, and Hörisch (2021, p.
+Dmytriyev et al. (2021, p.
 1442), argue that SHT and CSR 'provide major theoretical frameworks that confront the shareholder-primacy view that inhibits managers' attention to social issues'.
 O'Riordan and Fairbrass (2008) propose a model which provides a comprehensive approach to decision-making with respect to CSR and to stakeholder dialogue aimed at enabling the managers to meet the CSR expectations of their stakeholders.
 Ayuso et al. (2014) study two dimensions of the stakeholder perspective, namely CSR at board level and stakeholder engagement.
 They conclude that dealing with CSR issues at the BoD level results in positive association/engagement with various stakeholders, which translates into better results for the corporation.
-However, Heath and Norman (2004) argue that the stakeholder perspective which considers shareholders as 'just another stakeholder' should be viewed with caution as shareholders have incentives to act as watchdogs over the managers.
-Further, in a stakeholder governance system, profit-consuming CSR strategies are likely to be abused by managers who may be motivated to promote their self-interest as opposed to acting in the interest of the stakeholders.
-The stakeholder theory perspective has also been criticised for having failed to provide a practical and viable alternative to the shareholder perspective (focused at safeguarding shareholders' interests), which has flourished even in stakeholder-oriented nations such as Japan, Germany and Korea (Hendry, 2001).
+Waheed and Zhang (2022), employing the stakeholder theory, find that sustainable performance can be achieved by incorporating strategic tools such as ethical practices and CRS practices.